-- The story of two emotionally disturbed Turkish-Germans, Fatih Akin’s psychological culture clash drama Head-On has been named Best European Film of 2004.
+- The story of two emotionally disturbed Turkish-Germans, Fatih Akin’s psychological culture clash drama Head-On has been named this year’s Best European Film.

-- The European Film Awards’ preference for “culture clash movies” was also manifested in their Best Actor, Best Director, and Best Actress choices – respectively, Javier Bardem and Alejandro Amenábar for the Spanish right-to-die drama The Sea Inside, and Imelda Staunton for the British abortion drama Vera Drake.
+- The European Film Awards’ penchant for “culture clash movies” was also manifested in their Best Director, Actor, and Actress choices: Alejandro Amenábar and Javier Bardem for the right-to-die drama The Sea Inside, and Imelda Staunton for the abortion drama Vera Drake.

 Culture clash drama Head-On named year’s Best European Film + Pedro Almodóvar is EFA’s biggest loser